google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/development-phases.markdown

 While you are running the serve command, any changes made to any of the Sass files in your project will get compiled into CSS and prefixed, after which your page will be reloaded with Live Reload.

+For those new to Sass, the project describes itself as a “CSS extension language”.
+Essentially it’s CSS with some extra features.
+For example, it adds support for variables and functions, which help you structure your CSS in a modular and reusable fashion.

 ## Build a Production Version of Your Site